SleekMutt/open-source-labs/README.md

 Configured Keycloak realm, configured spring client, added corresponding roles to client and realm, and created test user.
 Added corresponding screenshots to snapshots directory
 # Lab 3
 Added authentication through keycloak resource server to the spring app.
 Added corresponding screenshots to snapshots directory.
+# Lab 4
+Added role based authorization to the application.
+Corresponding screenshots are in snapshots direcetory.